CARE: a Benchmark Suite for the Classification and Retrieval of Enzymes: Introduction

 \section{Introduction}

 Proteins, which are sequences of amino acid building blocks, are not only integral components of all living organisms, but also important for a myriad of commercial applications spanning from the health domain to the bio-economy.
-Enzymes are a subclass of proteins that can catalyze chemical reactions, and they have many applications in areas such as bioremediation, plastic degradation, gene editing, and drug synthesis \citep{buller_nature_2023, arnold_directed_2018, chen_engineering_2020}.
+Enzymes are a subclass of proteins that can catalyze chemical reactions, and they have many applications in areas such as bioremediation, plastic degradation, gene editing, and drug synthesis \citep{buller_nature_2023, arnold_directed_2018, chen_engineering_2020, reisenbauer_catalyzing_2024}.

 Identifying the specific chemical reactions that an enzyme is capable of performing (\textit{i.e.} the enzyme's function) is a key first step for many applications \citep{radivojac_large_scale_2013}.
+While hundreds of millions of proteins have been sequenced, less than 1\% are annotated with function \citep{the_uniprot_consortium_uniprot_2023}.
 For instance, during standard metagenomic analyses, enzyme genes are annotated for their functions, which enables determination of an organism's critical metabolic pathways and specialization \citep{price_mutant_2018, pavlopoulos_unraveling_2023, ayres_hifi-nn_nodate}.
 When applied to chemical synthesis, enzyme annotations are needed to identify catalysts that can replace existing step(s) in drug synthesis procedures–known as retrobiosynthesis \citep{yu_machine_2023}.
 Likewise, enzyme engineering for new-to-nature function \citep{jain_new_2024} involves discovering an enzyme starting point with a desired function before improving activity for that function using protein engineering techniques \citep{romero_exploring_2009, yang_opportunities_2024}.
 Historically, similarity search algorithms, most notably BLAST, have been the most common methods used to assign function to protein sequences \cite{altschup_basic_nodate, finn_hmmer_2015}.
 These methods work by finding similar sequences in annotated reference databases, as similar sequences are likely to share function.
-Still, there is a need for more abundant, high-quality annotations of enzymes and automated workflows to identify enzymes with desired functions.
+More recently, searching based on structural similarity (Foldseek) has also demonstrated utility for assigning function \citep{van_kempen_fast_2023, gilchrist_multiple_2024}.
+However, up to one third of genes from bacterial genomes cannot be assigned function using existing methods \citep{price_mutant_2018}.
+As such, there is a need for more abundant, high-quality annotations of enzymes and automated workflows to identify enzymes with desired functions.